MrMaverick79/you-autocomplete-me/README.md

 - [] Further models, refining the current models

+- [] "Rhyme mode" using API

 ## Known Bugs / TODO :bug:

-- [x] Default seed needs to be set, to prevent gibberish being produced.
+~~Default seed needs to be set, to prevent gibberish being produced.~~

 - [ ] Models still produces occasional strange output

-- [ ] Editor 'disapears' if the user focuses, types, deletes, and then moves away
+~~Editor 'disappears' if the user focuses, types, deletes, and then moves away~~

 ## Inspiration